pantheon-systems/wp-saml-auth/readme.txt

 === WP SAML Auth ===
 Contributors: getpantheon, danielbachhuber, Outlandish Josh
-Tags: authentication, SAML, SimpleSAMLphp
+Tags: authentication, SAML
 Requires at least: 4.4
 Tested up to: 4.7
 Stable tag: 0.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SAML authentication for WordPress, using SimpleSAMLphp.
+SAML authentication for WordPress.

 == Description ==

 [![Travis CI](https://travis-ci.org/pantheon-systems/wp-saml-auth.svg?branch=master)](https://travis-ci.org/pantheon-systems/wp-saml-auth) [![CircleCI](https://circleci.com/gh/pantheon-systems/wp-saml-auth/tree/master.svg?style=svg)](https://circleci.com/gh/pantheon-systems/wp-saml-auth/tree/master)

-SAML authentication for WordPress, using [SimpleSAMLphp](https://simplesamlphp.org/).
-When activated, and provided access to a functional SimpleSAMLphp installation, this plugin permits authentication using any of the methods supported by SimpleSAMLphp.
+SAML authentication for WordPress, using the bundled OneLogin SAML library or optionally installed [SimpleSAMLphp](https://simplesamlphp.org/).
+OneLogin provides a SAML authentication bridge; SimpleSAMLphp provides SAML plus a variety of other authentication mechanisms.
+This plugin acts as a bridge between WordPress and the authentication library.

 The standard user flow looks like this:

-* User can log in via SimpleSAMLphp using a button added to the standard WordPress login view.
+* User can log in via SAML using a button added to the standard WordPress login view.
-* When the button is clicked, the `SimpleSAML_Auth_Simple` class is called to determine whether the user is authenticated.
-* If the user isn't authenticated, they're redirected to the SimpleSAMLphp login view.
+* When the button is clicked, the user is handed off to the authentication library.
+With OneLogin, the user is redirected to the SAML identity provider.
+With SimpleSAMLphp, the user is redirected to the SimpleSAMLphp install.
-* Once the user is authenticated with SimpleSAMLphp, they will be signed into WordPress as their corresponding WordPress user.
-A new WordPress user will be created if none exists.
+* Once the user is authenticated with the identity provider, they're redirected back to WordPress and signed in to their account.
+A new WordPress user will be created if none exists (although this behavior can be disabled).
-* When the user logs out of WordPress, they are also logged out of SimpleSAMLphp.
+* When the user logs out of WordPress, they are also logged out of the identity provider.

 A set of configuration options allow you to change the plugin's default behavior.
-For instance, `permit_wp_login=>false` will force all authentication to go through SimpleSAMLphp, bypassing `wp-login.php`.
+For instance, `permit_wp_login=>false` will force all authentication to go through the SAML identity provider, bypassing `wp-login.php`.
 Similiarly, `auto_provision=>false` will disable automatic creation of new WordPress users.

 See installation instructions for full configuration details.